SOLGOR1/Solgor_New_Website/content/burn.md

 ## Funding

-Our first funding round to finance the Burn Mechanism and our inaugural gorilla adoption will commence on Friday, March 29, 2024, at 8:00 PM.
+Our first funding round to finance the Burn Mechanism and our inaugural gorilla adoption will commence on:
+## Friday, March 29, 2024, at 8:00 PM.

 ![SOLGOR AVATARS](/images/SOLGOR_AVATARS.gif)